NARPNet/NARPNet_NCS/README.md

   just configure things and such.

 * `NARPNet_OP.mdf`: So far this is just the NCS file with the NCS stuff deleted.
-It's just there in cast the participants of the net want a macro file to make it easier to check-in, send traffic and stuff.
+It's just there in case the participants of the net want a macro file to make it easier to check-in, send traffic and stuff.

 ### The Data Files